SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/files.md

 ---
 ---

-## Penguin Data
+## Read in data

-We'll be using the data modified from the [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html) package.
+We'll be using the data modified from the [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html) package, which provides a dataset about 3 different species of penguins collected at [Palmer Station Antarctica LTER](https://pal.lternet.edu/).

 ![]({% include asset.html path="images/lter_penguins.png" %}){: width="50%"}
 *Credit: [Artwork by @allison_horst](https://www.allisonhorst.com/)*